2012–13 Eastern Counties Football League

-The 2012–13 Eastern Counties Football League season (known as the 2012–13 Thurlow Nunn Eastern Counties Football League for sponsorship reasons) was the 71st in the history of Eastern Counties Football League a football competition in England.
+The 2012–13 season was the 71st in the history of Eastern Counties Football League a football competition in England.

-Dereham Town were crowned champions on 27 April 2013 after a 5–0 win over FC Clacton.
+Dereham Town were crowned champions on 27 April 2013 after a 5–0 win over FC Clacton and were promoted to the Isthmian League for the first time in their history.

 Premier Division

 The Premier Division featured 18 clubs which competed in the division last season, along with two new clubs, promoted from Division One: